ByteRookie/AGS_Service/README.md

 disable_zone If set to True it will disable logic looking at zone.home override_content can be used to override media status if a device content ID contents value of override_content.
 Example use case is if speaker has bluetooth in content ID override media status and turn it on.
 It will only play  that content in the other rooms and go back to off once that device plays other content.

-primary_delay is a number in second. default is 5 seconds. this will effect how long the sesnor will wait before primary speaker is set to none .
+primary_delay is a number in second. default is 5 seconds. this will effect how long the sensor will wait before primary speaker is set to none .
 Setting to low will result in songs being reset often when changing rooms.
 Setting it longer will result in longer waits between system auto start new music after there is no active speaker. interval_sync determines how frequently the sensors refresh their state.
 It defaults to 30 seconds.

 this has all features: